What Does Collision Insurance Cover?

 A collision deductible is the amount you've agreed to pay before the insurance company starts paying for damages.
 You can think of it as how much of the financial risk you're willing to take on if you're in an accident.
 Typically, the more risk you're willing to take (higher deductible), the lower your insurance cost would be.
 The less risk (lower deductible), the higher your insurance cost would be.

-Let's say you're involved in an accident that causes $1,000 in damage to your vehicle and you have a $250 deductible on your collision coverage.
-You'll pay the first $250 in damage, normally to the body shop, and then your insurance will pay the remaining $750.
+Let's say you're involved in an accident that causes $1,000 in damage to your vehicle and you have a $250 collision deductible.
+You'll pay the first $250 in damage, normally directly to the body shop, and then your insurance will pay the remaining $750.

 Please note: